PyAr/PyZombis/main/_sources/lectures/TWP23/TWP23_2_en.rst.txt

     ====
-    print("Data has been written to the file crypto.txt")
+    print("Data has been written to the file  crypto_en.txt")

-.. datafile:: crypto.txt
+.. datafile::  crypto_en.txt
     :cols: 20
     :rows: 10
     :edit: